Avogadro/two.avogadro.cc/source/develop/build.md

 :::{admonition} Windows {fab}`windows`
 :class: dropdown
-All the software can of course be obtained by downloading from the respective websites, which are generally linked, and running an installer.
+All the software listed here can of course be obtained in the traditional way by downloading from the respective websites, which are generally linked, and running an installer.

 Alternatively, much of it can these days be obtained from the Windows Package Manager using [`winget`](https://learn.microsoft.com/en-us/windows/package-manager/winget/).